natenka/pyneng-book-en/docs/source/book/04_data_structures/list_methods.rst

 List methods
 ~~~~~~~~~~~~

-List is a mutable data type, so it is important to note that most methods for working with lists change a list on spot without returning anything.
+List is a mutable data type, so it is important to note that most list
+methods change a list in place without returning anything.

 ``join``
 ^^^^^^^^^^

-Method ``join`` collects a list of strings into one string with separator specified before join:
+Method ``join`` collects a list of strings into one string with separator
+specified before join:

 .. code:: python